irods/irods_resource_plugin_s3/README.md

 iadmin mkresc s3resc s3 $(hostname):/s3-irods-bucket-name/prefix/in/bucket "S3_DEFAULT_HOSTNAME=s3.us-east-1.amazonaws.com;S3_AUTH_FILE=/var/lib/irods/s3.keypair;S3_REGIONNAME=us-east-1;S3_RETRY_COUNT=1;S3_WAIT_TIME_SEC=3;S3_PROTO=HTTP;ARCHIVE_NAMING_POLICY=consistent;HOST_MODE=cacheless_attached"
 ```

+Some configuration settings have special meaning when the resource is in cacheless mode.
+-   When S3_ENABLE_MPU = 0, a cache file will be used when the S3 plugin receives parallel uploads from iRODS.
+-   When iRODS is using parallel transfer but each transfer part is less than S3_MPU_CHUNK, a cache file will be used
+-   The S3_MPU_THREADS setting is only used when flushing a cache file to S3.
+In streaming mode iRODS controls the number of transfer threads that are used.

 ### Cache Rules When Using Cacheless Mode

 Care was taken to limit the use of a cache file when cacheless mode is enabled.
 However, there are scenarios where a cache file is required.
-The following explains the decision making in the s3_transport to determine if a cache file is required.
+The following explains when a cache file is required or when cacheless streaming is performed.

-1. All objects opened in read-only mode be will cacheless as S3 allows random access reads on S3 objects.
+1. All objects opened in read-only mode (including `iget`) will be cacheless as S3 allows random access reads on S3 objects.
-2. If the write mode is enabled, the following all needs to be true for cacheless streaming:
--   The s3_transport client must set the put_repl_flag to true.
-See below for expectations of the client when this in enabled.
--   The number_of_client_transfer_threads must be set to the number of threads used by the client.
--   The object_size must be set by the client.

-Note that when using iput or iget the operations will always be cacheless.
-At the current time irepl to an S3 resource will use a cache file as the object size and number of client transfer threads are not currently available to the S3 plugin.
+2. All `iput` and `irepl` will stream without a cache except in the following two cases:
+-   iRODS is performing a parallel transfer but multipart uploads is disabled.
+-   iRODS is performing a parallel transfer but each part size < S3_MPU_CHUNK size.

 In the cases where a cache file must be used, the base directory for the cache files can be set using the `S3_CACHE_DIR` parameter in the context string.
 If it is not set, a directory under `/tmp` will be created and used.
 The cache files are transient and are removed once the data object is closed.

 #### Expectations on clients using the s3_transport/dstream directly when the put_repl_flag is set to true

-When the put_repl_flag is true, the s3_transport has some expectations on the behavior of the client.
+Clients using s3_transport/dstream must set the put_repl_flag to true to use cacheless streaming.
+In this case, the s3_transport has some expectations on the behavior of the client.
 If these are not followed the results are undefined and the transfers will likely fail.

 1. If the number_of_client_transfer_threads is set to 1, a single thread will send all of the bytes starting from the first byte to the last byte in sequential order.
 2. If the number_of_client_transfer_threads is greater than 1:
--   Each thread will perform a lseek() and start writing at the offset of thread_number * (object_size / number_of_client_transfer_threads).
+-   Each thread must stream the bytes from the source at the offset of thread_number * (object_size / number_of_client_transfer_threads).
 -   The last thread will send the extra bytes.
 -   Each thread will call s3_transport_ptr->set_part_size(n) where n is the size of its part.
 -   The bytes for each thread will be sent sequentially and all bytes will be sent.